Shortwave Pricing in 2026: Plans, Cost & What You Actually Get

 Shortwave: a polished Gmail inbox with AI assistance

 Shortwave is a solid AI-enhanced Gmail client that makes email faster to process.
-At $9/user/month for Business, it's reasonably priced for Gmail teams.
+At $30/user/month for Business ($24 billed annually), the per-seat cost adds up for Gmail teams.
 But it's a better-email-interface play, not an autonomous assistant.
-It doesn't handle email for you — it helps you handle it faster.
+It doesn't handle email for you.
+It helps you handle it faster.
 Outlook users can't use it at all.
-If you want software that acts on your behalf — triaging, drafting, extracting tasks, and managing your calendar — alfred_ at $24.99/month is the stronger choice.
+If you want software that acts on your behalf, triaging, drafting, extracting tasks, and managing your calendar, alfred_ is the stronger choice.

 Best for